andock/andock/docs/getting-started/vagrant.md

 # Test Andock with Vagrant (works on linux and OSX):

 ## Preperation
-To use vagrant, a supported hyperviser needs to be installed as well as vagrant itself.
+To use vagrant, a supported hypervisor needs to be installed as well as vagrant itself.

 The easiest setup to start with is to install Virtualbox via your system’s package manager.